 Archive 1, Archive 2, Archive 3, Archive 4, Archive 5, Archive 6

-A Sampling: These pages share works from my unpublished comics output prior to Blender Kitty, including the Epic Dermis series.
+A Sampling: These pages share works from my unpublished comics output prior to Blender Kitty, including the Epic Dermis books.
 As much of this material fades into memory, I am less able and willing to dwell on it.
 Similarly my interest in making comics goes back further than 1989, even into the 1960s, but my perservation of those decades was not so good.
 Still, a little bit of that too will be seen.

 Excerpts from my Xeric Award-winning comic Epic Dermis n1 begin this selection of pages.